rvennam/kube-code-camp/exercise-2/README.md

     export PUBLICIP=<your_ip_here>
     ```

-1. You can now access your container/service using `curl <public-IP>:<nodeport>` (or your favorite web browser).
+1. You can now access your container/service using `curl` or your favorite web browser.

+    ```
+    curl $PUBLICIP:$NODEPORT
+    ```

     If you see something like `Hello world from hello-world-86959dc89b-r6jjx!
 Your app is up and running in a cluster!` you're done with this exercise!

 In this exercise, you built a docker image from a dockerfile.
 You then pushed that image to the IBM Cloud Container Registry.
 Finally, you deployed your application to Kubernetes, using the image stored in the container registry.